What is the programme

 Their progress is monitored closely and technical work on their game is tied to their sports science training (on speed, balance, mobility, agility, power etc. based on their developmental age).

-Students on this program have suffcient downtime to catch-up on missed school work and homework in the library or in thecomputer lab located in the learning center.
+Students on this program have suffcient downtime to catch-up on missed school work.

 What you can expect